Colleges by Location

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 618 students overall (including freshmen) at State University of New York College of Agriculture & Technology at Morrisville in 2024.
-Institutional grants or scholarships that are not based on financial need were given to 365 full-time freshman.
-The total amount of institutional scholarships and awards that were not based on financial need was $1,874,212.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $594,268 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+618 students, including freshmen, obtained institutional non-need-based financial aid at this school in 2025.
+Institutional help in the form of non-need-based scholarships or grants was given to 365 full-time freshmen.
+The total amount of non-need-based institutional scholarships/grants was $1,874,212.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $594,268 USD.

 Majors